mhartington/stencil-inspector/README.md

 Stencil Inspector is a Chrome plugin that adds a new inspector pane to the Elements panel, providing Stencil-specific information about selected elements.

+You can inspect any type of data available: nodes, objects, functions, strings etc.

 ## Available Inspections
 1. Props
    * name